HChughtai98/Hero_Compare/README.md

 - `README.md`: A markdown file providing detailed information about the project.
 - `vite.config.js`: Configuration file for Vite, our frontend build tool.

-This structure highlights our dedication to a clean and organized codebase, making it straightforward for developers to locate and familiarize themselves with the various aspects of our application, which supports efficient development and easy upkeep.
+This structure highlights our dedication to a clean and organized codebase, making it straightforward for developers to locate and familiarize themselves with the various aspects of our application, which supports efficient development and easy upkeep..

 ## Links